Maleeha Mir is a freelance events representative for Lantana Publishing and a student careers officer for the Society of Young Publishers in London.

 Why do you love working in publishing?

 I absolutely love working in publishing because I have the chance and privilege to champion books that make a difference in the world and meet like-minded people who love books and appreciate the power of stories as much as I do.
-I can confidently say, that I have found my ‘tribe’ by pursing this career path.
+I can confidently say that I have found my ‘tribe’ by pursuing this career path.

 Work in Publishing Week takes place in November each year.
 Details of this years campaign can be found here.